core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    In particular, the following elements of the Group_OSCORE_Input_Material object are included, using the same CBOR labels from the OSCORE Security Context Parameters Registry, as in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-    - 'ms', 'contexId', 'cs_alg', 'cs_params', 'cs_key_enc'.
+    - 'ms', 'contexId', 'pub_key_enc', 'sign_enc_alg', 'sign_alg', 'sign_params'.
 These elements MUST be included.

-    - 'hkdf', 'alg', 'salt'.
+    - 'hkdf', 'salt'.
 These elements MAY be included.

    The 'group_senderId' element of the Group_OSCORE_Input_Material object MUST NOT be included.

-   If the optimization defined in this appendix is combined with the use of phantom requests as deterministic requests (see {{deterministic-phantom-Request}}), the elements 'ecdh_alg' and 'ecdh_params' of the Group_OSCORE_Input_Material object MUST be included.
+   If the optimization defined in this appendix is combined with the use of phantom requests as deterministic requests (see {{deterministic-phantom-Request}}), the elements 'alg', 'ecdh_alg' and 'ecdh_params' of the Group_OSCORE_Input_Material object MUST also be included.
 Otherwise, they MUST NOT be included.

-* 'srv_pub_key': this element is a CBOR byte string, which wraps the serialization of the public key that the server uses in the OSCORE group.
-If the public key of the server is encoded as a COSE\_Key (see the 'cs_key_enc' element of the 'gp_material' parameter), it includes 'kid' specifying the Sender ID that the server has in the OSCORE group.
+* 'srv_pub_key': this element is a CBOR byte string, which wraps the original binary representation of the server's public key used in the OSCORE group.
+In particular, the original binary representation complies with the encoding specified by the 'pub_key_enc' element.

-* 'srv_identifier': this element MUST be present only if 'srv_pub_key' is also present and, at the same time, the used encoding for the public key of the server does not allow to specify a Sender ID within the associated public key.
-Otherwise, it MUST NOT be present.
-If present, this element is a CBOR byte string, with value the Sender ID that the server has in the OSCORE group.
+* 'srv_identifier': this element MUST be included and is encoded as a CBOR byte string, with value the Sender ID that the server has in the OSCORE group.

 * 'exp': with value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR unsigned integer.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified for NumericDate in {{Section 2 of RFC7519}}.